-- You are using the Visual Studio Express version that lacks the 64-bit compiler.
+- You are using the Visual Studio Express version, which lacks the 64-bit compiler.
 In this case you should get a corresponding edition of Visual Studio.

 - The option of installing the 64-bit compiler was disabled by default when installing Visual Studio 2005/2008 (Figure 1).
 It is most likely that you have not enabled the "X64 Compilers and Tools" check box during installation.
 If so, launch the installer and install the missing items.